Aṅguttara Nikāya 7.64

 Kodhanoyaṁ, bhikkhave, purisapuggalo kodhābhibhūto kodhapareto, yopissa so hoti yaso appamādādhigato, tamhāpi dhaṁsati kodhābhibhūto.

-When a person is irritable, overcome and overwhelmed by anger, any fame they have acquired by diligence falls to dust.
+When an individual is irritable, overcome and overwhelmed by anger, any fame they have acquired by diligence falls to dust.

 Ayaṁ, bhikkhave, pañcamo dhammo sapattakanto sapattakaraṇo kodhanaṁ āgacchati itthiṁ vā purisaṁ vā.